Colour of red grapes – Modified Somers

 It is extremely difficult to take a single representative sample from a truck or crusher pit.
 If this is your only course of action we suggest that you take more than one sample and average your results.

-There are several prescribed methods to take berry samples from a vineyard, but the preferred method for this assay is to take a large random sample of berries from all over the vineyard (approximately 1,000 berries), mix them all together in a tray and take a sub-sample of approximately 200 berries and submit in a container.
+There are several prescribed methods to take berry samples from a vineyard, but the preferred method for this assay is to take a large random sample of berries from all over the vineyard (approximately 1,000 berries), mix them all together in a tray and take a sub-sample of at least 200 grams of berries and submit in a container.
 Submitting multiple samples from different vineyards is recommended due to the natural variability between vineyards.
 Correlating your results with your own observations and from vintage to vintage will help to develop this useful tool for assessment of grape quality.

 If you are comparing results with samples analysed by another winery using NIRS or spectrophotometry it is recommended that you arrange for your sample to be taken at the winery when the winery takes its sample from a truck or bin.
 This will ensure a true comparison to be made between the two results by removing any variation due to sampling.